-One of the factors that drives the changes between the current standardised approaches and SA-CCR include the treatment of margin collateral under the current rules (ie CEM or SM).
+One of the factors that drive the changes between the current standardised approaches and SA-CCR is the treatment of margin collateral under the current rules (ie CEM or SM).
 In case banks currently do not recognise the margin collateral, while they do take it into account under the SA-CCR, SA-CCR exposures decrease significantly (sometimes leading to SA-CCR exposures and consequently capital requirements close to zero).
 In cases where banks have already accounted for margin collateral under CEM, banks see higher exposures due to the SA-CCR framework, with greater impacts if the banks' positions are more material in risk classes that are more significantly impacted by the SA-CCR framework.
 Changes in the credit risk framework can amplify these impacts.
 Haircuts will change for SFTs currently capitalised under CA(SH), and CA(OE) will be removed from the framework.
-Some banks are not affected by the more conservative supervisory haircuts in the revised CA(SH), but others see their SFTs exposures (and hence capital requirements) increase significantly.
+Some banks are not affected by the more conservative supervisory haircuts in the revised CA(SH), but others see their SFT exposures (and hence capital requirements) increase significantly.

-Graph 62 shows the average and median impacts of the revised CCR capital requirements relative to the current ones for a time-consistent sample of 30 Group 1 banks (of which 10 G-SIBs) and 13 Group 2 banks.
-The average impact for Group 1 banks and G-SIBs is less volatile across time than the one for Group 2 banks ranging between 28.9% (end-December 2019) and 34.0% (end-December 2020).
+Graph 62 shows the average and median impacts of the revised CCR capital requirements relative to the current ones for a time-consistent sample of 29 Group 1 banks (of which 10 G-SIBs) and 13 Group 2 banks.
+The average impact for Group 1 banks and G-SIBs ranges between 29.2% (end-December 2019) and 34.1% (end-December 2020) and is less volatile across time than the one for Group 2 banks.
 Nevertheless, the impact of the changes to the framework is on average higher for Group 1 banks and G-SIBs as compared to Group 2 banks.